jonasa64/backendTestAccutics/README.md

 ## Tests

 There are made some test for the create campaign endpoint and get all campaigns.
-To run the test use the following command ph artisan test.
+To run the test use the following command php artisan test.

 ## Api endpoints